‘This Is Us’ Season 2 Renewed By NBC: No Spoilers, But Katie Couric Cameo Expected

 Altogether, this means that 36 new episodes are being promised to fans after the season finale of This Is Us airs.
 The first season of This Is Us will also contain 18 episodes, and the finale date for Season 1 will be in March.

 Currently, This Is Us is returning from a five-week break, and after the January episodes started airing, fans knew that the season finale for Season 1 was just around the corner.
-Of course the big question was whether fans should be scratching their heads about the outcome of the last episodes because This Is Us might not get renewed.
+Of course, the big question was whether fans should be scratching their heads about the outcome of the last episodes because This Is Us might not get renewed.

-For example, there were several hints dropped that the This Is Us season 1 finale would include details about the death of the father, Jack, played by Milo Ventimiglia, as previously reported by the Inquisitr.
+For example, there were several hints dropped that the This Is Us Season 1 finale would include details about the death of the father, Jack, played by Milo Ventimiglia, as previously reported by the Inquisitr.

-Other fans were convinced that the story would be wrapped up for the final episode of This Is Us Season 1 because sometimes shows, even if they are popular, are cancelled.
+Other fans were convinced that the story would be wrapped up for the final episode of This Is Us Season 1 because sometimes shows, even if they are popular, are canceled.

 Despite this, according to The Wrap, the President of NBC Entertainment, Jennifer Salke, stated that This Is Us is a true success, and after renewing it for two more seasons, the president stated she had “no doubt it will have a long life on NBC.”